What To See in Galle On A Galle Sightseeing Tour

 In the Galle fort sits the Dutch Reformed Church, which is another archaeological masterpiece dating back to more than 2 centuries, and one of the major tourist attractions in Galle Sri Lanka.
 Even though there are many historical attractions in the city, the Dutch Reformed Church is a must visited place among all of them due to the unique architecture and antiquity of the Church.

 The fort of Galle Sri Lanka, which is located bordering the Indian Ocean on one side and sitting on a piece of land penetrated into the ocean, is the proud owner of this historical church.
 The fort is located at the highest point of the city which, looks over the town.
 The church is located towards the southern end of the fort near the Galle maritime museum.
-It commands the awe-inspiring sight over the Indian Ocean and historical port of Galle.
+It commands the awe-inspiring sight over the Indian Ocean and historic port of Galle.
 Several families, who are still adhering to this religion, come to the church on Sundays for the weekly sermon.
 They worship before the rare more than 200 years old spiritual objects hangs on the wall.
 The church was built by Dutch East Indian Company.
 This is one of the oldest functioning Protestant churches in the country.

 The beginning of the church goes back to the Dutch colonial period.
 Another church, which belongs to the same religion, can be found in Colombo and it is known as the Wolvendaal church.
 These churches are two of the most ancient churches in the island.
 Dutch Reformed church is housed in a building that built after the typical Dutch architecture.
 The church had been drawing a large number of devotees for many years during the Dutch period in Sri Lanka.
 But since the end of Dutch colonial rule in the island, the number of devotees of the religion was drastically reduced.
 Today only several dozens of families believe in this religion.